 12. Create a login and password for Scratch.

 13. Go to Create on the Menu Bar.
-When the page opens, on the left you will see the Sprite and his actions once you begin programming him to do things.
-To the right, you drag the command blocks to program the Sprite.
-To see him begin to move, just click on the block after you have dragged it over to the right.
+When the page opens, on the right you will see the Sprite and his actions once you begin programming him to do things.
+You drag the command blocks to program the Sprite.
+To see him begin to move, just click on the green flag.

 14. Try out all the commands from Motion to More Blocks.
 Note the numbers in the blocks.
 These can be changed to the number of steps or degrees you would like the Sprite to move or do.
 You can also choose Costumes and Sounds.
 You can also change your Sprite from a cat to another character if you wish.
 Click on the icon next to New Sprite and a Sprite library will open with 100's of choices.